 For this post, I’ve gathered 15 of the most interesting SQL articles published in 2017.
 If you’re an SQL beginner and are interested in learning more about databases and SQL queries, or if you’d just like to expand your knowledge of SQL, this article is perfect for you.
 Let’s dive right in!
 Top 3 Vertabelo Academy articles I’ll start off the list with three of the most popular Vertabelo Academy articles.

-Mastering the basics for a smooth start to SQL Learning a new programing language can seem intimidating.
+Beginning with SQL: Useful Functions to Master Learning a new programming language can seem intimidating.
 Like any other language, a programming language has a large vocabulary that you need to master.
-In this article, we’ll look at some of the most important SQL functions that you need to know.
-SQL is a rich language with many useful functions for working with different data types.
-Once you practice with some of the most important SQL functions, you’ll gain enough confidence to move on to more advanced material.
+In this article, we’ll look at some of the most useful SQL functions that you need to know.
+There are many useful SQL functions for working with different data types.
+Once you practice with some of the most common ones, you’ll gain enough confidence to move on to more advanced material.

 Unfortunately, all good things must come to an end—this is your last query task for this season!
 We hope you’ve enjoyed the challenges so far.
 The good news, however, is that you got to practice your SQL skills.
 At this point, you’re only one step away from completing ourcrosswordand getting a Vertabelo Academy discount on a course of your choosing.
 Task #24: How much did Santa Claus pay for each toy he purchased from the musiccategory?